Revithokeftedes (pr. reh-vee-thaw-kae-FTEH-thes) aka chickpea Patties is a delicious, healthy, Greek, vegan meal.

 Amount Per Serving Calories 66Total Fat 3gSaturated Fat 0gTrans Fat 0gUnsaturated Fat 2gCholesterol 0mgSodium 267mgCarbohydrates 9gFiber 2gSugar 1gProtein 2g

 - 1/2 kilo chickpeas, preferably without skin

-- 2 – 3 spring onions, finely chopped
+- 2 spring onions, white part only, finely chopped

 - 1 cup of parsley, finely cut